dd9jn/rfc4880bis/crypto-refresh.md

 That registry has never been used, and it is unclear how it would be used.
 That registry should be removed; new versions of the relevant packets should be registered in the registries defined by {{signed-packet-versions-registry}} and {{encrypted-packet-versions-registry}}.

-## String-to-Key Specifier Types

-OpenPGP S2K specifiers contain a mechanism for new algorithms to turn a string into a key.
-This specification creates a registry of S2K specifier types.
-The registry includes the S2K type, the name of the S2K, and a reference to the defining specification.
-The initial values for this registry can be found in {{s2k-types}}.
-Adding a new S2K specifier MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

-IANA should add a column "Generate?" to the S2K type registry, with initial values taken from {{s2k-types}}.

-### User Attribute Subpackets

-The User Attribute packet permits an extensible mechanism for other types of certificate identification.
-This specification creates a registry of User Attribute types.
-The registry includes the User Attribute type, the name of the User Attribute, and a reference to the defining specification.
-The initial values for this registry can be found in {{user-attribute-packet}}.
-Adding a new User Attribute type MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

-#### Signature Notation Data Subpackets

-OpenPGP signatures further contain a mechanism for extensions in signatures.
-These are the Notation Data subpackets, which contain a key/value pair.
-Notations contain a user space that is completely unmanaged and an IETF space.

-This specification creates a registry of Signature Notation Data types.
-The registry includes the name of the Signature Notation Data, the Signature Notation Data type, its allowed values, and a reference to the defining specification.
-The initial values for this registry can be found in {{notation-data}}.
-Adding a new Signature Notation Data subpacket MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

-#### Signature Notation Data Subpacket Notation Flags

-This specification creates a new registry of Signature Notation Data Subpacket Notation Flags.
-The registry includes the columns "Flag", "Shorthand", "Description", and "Reference".
-The initial values for this registry can be found in {{notation-data}}.
-Adding a new item MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 ## Algorithms

 {{constants}} lists the core algorithms that OpenPGP uses.